British vs. American Amps – What’s The Difference?

 In terms of how they sound, most Fender amps tend to have a broad frequency response.
 This means that their lows are very deep, while their highs are precise and bright.
 These tonal characteristics result in a clear and robust sound that can cut through effortlessly in a mix.
 Simply put, if you’re in a two-guitar band and the other guy is using a Fender, you’ll probably lose the volume war…

-Many Mesa/Boogie amplifiers are well-known for the copious amounts of gain that they have on tap.
+Many Mesa Boogie guitar amplifiers are well-known for the copious amounts of gain that they have on tap.
 The Dual Rectifier amp head is perhaps the most notorious for this, which is why it became a staple for nu-metal and post-grunge bands in the late ’90s and early ’00s.
 Much like Orange’s Rockerverb amps, Dual Rectifiers can produce huge engulfing tones that fill a mix with aggressive, gainy goodness.
-But whereas Orange amps can sound fairly woolly, Mesas are tighter and more compressed.
+Whereas Orange amps can sound fairly woolly, Mesas are tighter and more compressed.

-Mesa/Boogie does cater for more traditional players of course, with Carlos Santana one of its earliest plaudits.
-Although the company is most synonymous with hard rock and metal, Mesa went against the grain when it recently unveiled its Fillmore American amps.
-Giving you stunning ’60s and ’70s tones, these streamlined models are made for those that prefer simple, no-nonsense workhorses.
+Mesa Boogie does cater for more traditional guitar players of course, with Carlos Santana one of its earliest proponents.
+Although the company is most synonymous with hard rock and metal, Mesa went against the grain when it unveiled its Fillmore American amps.
+Giving you stunning ’60s and ’70s tones, these streamlined models are made for those who prefer simple, no-nonsense workhorses.

 Conclusion